 “It’s complicated out there.
 That’s one of the reasons we recommend that if you have diabetes, see a registered dietitian,” McManus said.
 “It’s best to have someone who can guide you through your own individual eating plan and give you advice on how to make difficult choices.”

 The American Heart Association has delicious recipes for diabetics, a health assessment, personal stories and more great tools here.
-You can also set up a free Heart360 account to help you track your information and manage your heart health online.

 Searching for healthy snack ideas?

 - Small apple with tablespoon of peanut butter